 #2.
 Remove Lime Cheaply

-If you have hard water or lime buildup on your faucets, don’t run to the store and pay a hefty price for some dangerous chemicals.
+If you have hard water or lime buildup on your faucets, don’t run to the store and pay for some dangerous chemicals.

 Try the natural way first.